Waddesdon Manor: 1874–1898

-In 1874, Baron Ferdinand de Rothschild bought the Waddesdon agricultural estate from the Duke of Marlborough with money inherited from his father Anselm.
+There had been a medieval manor house, probably moated, on the estate, now vanished.
+In 1874, Baron Ferdinand de Rothschild bought the Waddesdon agricultural estate from John Spencer-Churchill, 7th Duke of Marlborough with money inherited from his father Anselm.
 Rothschild was familiar with the estate from fox hunting in the locality.
 At the time of purchase, the estate had no house, park or garden.
 The site of the future manor house was a bare hill known as Lodge Hill, which had been stripped of its timber by the impoverished Duke of Marlborough prior to the sale.
 Over the following three years, the summit of the hill was levelled; eventually, on 18 August 1877, the foundation stone was laid.

 The first house party was held in May 1880 with seven of Rothschild's close male friends enjoying a fireworks display.
 When, finally, the main house was ready in 1883, Rothschild invited 20 guests to stay.
 Before his premature death in 1898, on weekends between May and September, Baron de Rothschild was host to many important guests, including Albert Edward, Prince of Wales (the future King Edward VII).
 House parties usually involved 14 to 20 guests.

 Guests commented on the level of luxury service provided by the 24 house staff.
 In 1890, Queen Victoria unusually requested to pay a visit.
 She was impressed with the beauty of the house and grounds as well as Rothschild's ability to quietly manage the day's events.
 She was struck by the newly installed electric lights designed to look like candles in the chandeliers, and it is reported that she asked for the room to be darkened to fully witness the effect.